-They are evidence-based, supported by a Canadian leading practice and Guidelines in the field, and are built from our clinical expertise.
-We have 4 levels of educational program/training in developmental care and neuroprotective care, starting from sensitization to advanced training on developmental care, including guidelines and methodology for their implementation in neonatal units or in transition to home.
+We have 4 levels of educational program/training in developmental neuroprotective trauma-informed care, starting from introduction to advanced training on developmental care, including guidelines and methodology for their implementation in neonatal units or in transition to home after discharge.
 Other programs with a developmental approach are available as well, including the educational program/training on the clinical exam of the newborn.
 They are all available in English, in Canada as well as overseas and are presented in details below.

 For a group training in your setting, please contact us.